Tyratox/asl-ca-backend/README.md

       4. The fourth argument is the path to the OpenSSL binary.
 Usually this is `/usr/bin/openssl`
    2. The full command looks like `./build-ca-utility.sh ./CA/ca-utility /path/to/CA /etc/ssl/openssl.cnf /usr/bin/openssl`
    3. These arguments hard code the strings into the binary s.t. the binary doesn't have to rely on user input
+   4. Copy the root certificate to `/path/to/CA/cacert.pem` and the (unencrypted) private key to `/path/to/CA/private/cakey.pem`
-   4. If desired, the setuid bit of the binary can be set.
+   5. If desired, the setuid bit of the binary can be set.
 For local development this is not required.
 8. Populate the database using `yarn migrations:run` or `npm run migrations:run` (If this returns an error, drop all tables in the database first)
 9. Now the development server can be started using `yarn start / npm start` or `yarn start:dev / npm run start:dev` for hot reloading.
 (These scripts are defined in the `package.json` file)